ViperMiniQ/qgis-layer-tree-tools/README.md

   * descending
 <!-- -->
 &nbsp;
-*All ESRI Shapefile extensions are included in the sum when determining shapefile size.
+If sidecar files are reported by QGIS, they are also included in sum.
 &nbsp;
 #### SIZE ON DISK EXAMPLE
 &nbsp;